The Real Housewives of Miami season 5

 The fifth season of The Real Housewives of Miami, an American reality television series, premiered on Peacock on December 8, 2022.
 The season was primarily filmed in Miami, Florida.
 Its executive producers are Matt Anderson, Nate Green, Cooper Green and Andy Cohen.

 The season focuses on the lives of Guerdy Abraira, Alexia Nepola, Lisa Hochstein, Julia Lemigova, Nicole Martin and Larsa Pippen.
 Adriana De Moura, Marysol Patton and Kiki Barth are also featured in a recurring capacity.

+This was the final season to release new episodes on Peacock before airing on Bravo months after, as Bravo announced in May 2023 that the series would return to the network for the show's sixth season, with episodes streaming on Peacock the next day.

 Cast

 For the fifth season, all cast members from the conclusion of the fourth season returned, making it the first time in the show's history the cast was unchanged between seasons.
 In addition, former housewife Lea Black made a guest appearance during the season.

-The primary storyline this season involves the shocking divorce of the Hochsteins.